WINU

-WINU (104.9 MHz, "Alt 104.9") is a commercial FM radio station licensed to Altamont and serving New York's Capital District.
-The station is owned by Pamal Broadcasting and airs an alternative rock radio format.
+WINU (104.9 FM, "Big Country 104.9 & 97.9") is a commercial radio station licensed to Altamont and serving New York's Capital District.
+The station is owned by Pamal Broadcasting and airs a classic country radio format.

 WINU has an effective radiated power (ERP) of 530 watts.
-The transmitter is on Pinnacle Road in Helderberg Escarpment tower farm in New Scotland, amid the towers for other Albany-area TV and FM stations.
+The transmitter is on Pinnacle Road in the Helderberg Escarpment tower farm in New Scotland, amid the towers for other Albany-area TV and FM stations.
+The programming is a simulcast of co-owned WMML 1230 AM in Glens Falls and on its FM translator on 97.9 MHz.

 Station history

 WIZR-FM Johnstown

 WINU is one of several signals to have moved into the Albany market in recent years.
-Prior to its move in March 1999, it was licensed to Johnstown, New York as the sister station to WIZR (930 AM).
-It first signed on the air on June 26, 1968 as WIZR-FM.
-At first, it simulcasted its AM companion.
-In 1980, it began broadcasting a live and local oldies format which lasted until the station went dark in 1982.
+Prior to its relocation in March 1999, it was licensed to Johnstown, New York, as the sister station to WIZR (930 AM).
+It first signed on the air on June 26, 1968, as WIZR-FM.
+At first, it was a simulcast of its AM companion.
+In 1980, it began broadcasting a live and local oldies format.
+That lasted until the station went dark in 1982.

 It returned to the air in 1983 once again simulcasting WIZR.
 In early 1984, it got its own call sign as WSRD ("The Wizard") as it switched to a short-lived live and local album rock format.
-It flipped to a satellite delivered adult contemporary format in late 1984, and eventually to satellite delivered oldies in 1987.
-The oldies format would remain in place until early 1999.
+It flipped to a satellite-delivered adult contemporary format in late 1984, and eventually to satellite delivered oldies in 1987.
+The oldies format remained in place until early 1999.